OpenAstroTech/OpenAstroTracker/README.md

 Head over to [r/OpenAstroTech](https://www.reddit.com/r/OpenAstroTech/) for questions and stuff.

+I you would be interested in buying the tracker as a printed kit, head over to [this site](https://openastrotech.com/products/)

 ## What parts to print:
 **For latitude specific parts:**
 All parts needed once, except: